anthonyshort/waypoints/Readme.md

 Easiest way to use it is to use the create method.
 This assumes you want to add/remove classes and uses data attributes on the elements.
 This is the main purpose for this component but you can also use the standard API to do something different.

-    Waypoints.create('.js-waypoint')

-Now place these data attributes on each of the elements

-`data-scroll-addClass`

-A class to add to the element when it is reached

-`data-scroll-removeClass`

-A class to remove to the element when it is reached

-`data-scroll-delay`
+    Waypoints.create({
+      selector: '.js-waypoint',
+      addClass: 'is-visible',
+      removeClass: 'is-hidden',
+      delay: 500,
+      offset: -200
+    });

+### Options

+You pass through a set of options to `Waypoint.create` to set default properties for the waypoints which can be overriden by each waypoint using data attributes.

+#### `selector`

+The selector to match to find waypoints.
+This element will be used as the point to trigger the events.
+Defaults to `.js-waypoint`.

+#### `addClass`

+Default class to add when an element is reached.
+This can be overriden by each waypoint using the data attribute `data-scroll-addClass`.
+Defaults to `null`.

+#### `removeClass`

+Default class to add when an element is reached.
+This can be overriden by each waypoint using the data attribute `data-scroll-removeClass`.
+Defaults to `null`.

+#### `delay`

 A delay, in milliseconds, for adding or removing the classes.

-`data-scroll-offset`
+Defaults to `0`.
+Can be overriden using `data-scroll-delay`.

+#### `offset`

 Normally waypoints will use the scrollTop position of the element.
 You can adjust the point using this attribute to make it trigger earlier or later.
+This can be overriden using the data attribute `data-scroll-offset`.
+Defaults to `0`.

 ## Standard API